-- 1. Log in to the Web Configuration Utility.
+- 1. Log in to the Web Configuration Utility by navigating to https://<ip-address-of-appliance>:7700 and entering your credentials.
 The Configuration Utilities page appears. - 2.
 Click the [Interfaces] button.
 The Interfaces page appears. - 3.
-In the Interfaces page, click the [Create a bonded interface ] button.
+In the Interfaces page, click the [Create a bonded interface] button.
 The Create a Bonded Interface page appears. - 4.
-In the Create a Bonded Interface page, enter the following:
+In the Create a Bonded Interface page, enter the following: - Device ID.

-• Device ID.
 Required.
 ID for the bonded interface.
 Enter a string with the format: